jvuonger/MyReads-ReactND/README.md

 # MyReads Project
-Based of the Udacity React MyReads Starter Template.
+Based on the Udacity React MyReads Starter Template.